coder/coder/docs/contributing/frontend.md

 ### Structure

-Each component gets its own folder.
-Make sure you add a test and Storybook stories for the component as well.
+Each component and module gets its own folder.
+Module folders may group multiple files in a hierarchical structure.
+Storybook stories and component tests using Storybook interactions are required.
 By keeping these tidy, the codebase will remain easy to navigate, healthy and maintainable for all contributors.

 ### Accessibility